casperschipper/gameoflifev2/_pages/software.md

     Apple does not provide git by default, and their xcode tools are an enormous download, so by far the easiest way to install git on macOS to use a program called Homebrew:

     - Install homebrew, see <https://brew.sh/>
-    - Install git (in Terminal):
+    - Install git (in Terminal): `brew install git`
-        ```brew install git```

-4. Open Supercollider, open the menu __Language__ > __Quarks__.
-(you can also write Quarks.gui; in an empty document and hit _shift+enter_ to evaluate).
+4. Install the **WFSCollider-Class-Library** Quark.
 Quarks are a package management system within Supercollider.
+There are two ways to do this:

+ * Via menu: Open Supercollider, open the menu __Language__ > __Quarks__.
+Locate the
-5. Install the **WFSCollider-Class-Library** quark, by clicking the
+ *WFSCollider-Class-Library* quark in the list and install by clicking the
-\[+\] next to it, you may have to refresh the list first to see it.
-(Installing the WFSCollider-Class-Library will also install the dependency-quarks: Unit-Lib, wslib, NetLib, XML)
+\[+\] next to it.
+You may have to refresh the list first to see it.

+ * Via code; Open an empty window in SuperCollider (__File__ > __New__).
+In this window, type:
+ `Quarks.install( "WFSCollider-Class-Library" );` and then press SHIFT + ENTER to evaluate.

+ Installing the WFSCollider-Class-Library will also install the dependency-quarks: Unit-Lib, wslib, NetLib, XML

-	*Troubleshoot:* If you don’t see any quarks, but only an error on Windows and Mac OS, please check step 3
+ *Troubleshoot:* If you don’t see any quarks, but only an error on Windows and Mac OS, please check step 3 (installing git).
-<https://git-scm.com/downloads>.
 If you still don't see the quarks on Mac OS it can help to locate the SuperCollider folder in ~/Library/Application Support (menu File -> Open user support directory), delete the "downloaded-quarks folder" and then try again.
 Also note that there should be a working internet connection during the Quarks intallation.

-6. Once the Quark is installed, click the “Recompile Class Library”
+5. Once the Quark is installed, click the “Recompile Class Library” button or choose __Language__ > __Recompile Class Library__ from the menu bar.

-button.
-Next, in the main supercollider window, type:
+6. In the main SuperCollider window, type:

 	`WFSLib.startup;`

 	and hit SHIFT + ENTER keys to start.

-It will take some time (a few minutes) to boot the very first time to
-generate some optimized code (panners).
-Subsequent boots will be much
+ It will take some time (a few minutes) to boot the very first time to generate some optimized code (panners).
+Subsequent boots will be much faster.
-faster.

 If you use SuperCollider only for running WFSCollider it may be nice to have it starting up automatically.
-To do this, choose menu 'File -> Open startup file', write the line "WFSLib.startup;" in that file and save.
+To do this, choose menu __File__ > __Open startup file__, write the line `WFSLib.startup;` in that file and save.
 The next time you startup SuperCollider the WFSLib will be started up immediately.

 **Tips on Windows machines:**